 Created in 1965, SCSEP is the nation’s oldest program to help low-income, unemployed individuals aged 55+ find work.
-SCSEP matches eligible older adults with part-time jobs for community service organizations.
+SCSEP matches eligible older adults with part-time training assignments for non-profit organizations.
 Participants build skills and self-confidence, while earning a modest income.
 For most, their SCSEP experience leads to permanent employment.

 SCSEP is funded by the U.S. Department of Labor and is one of three federal workforce development programs that does not overlap with any other similar program.
 The program serves nearly every county in the nation.
-NCOA manages 27 SCSEP offices throughout the U.S. and Puerto Rico.
+NCOA manages 25 SCSEP offices throughout the U.S. and Puerto Rico.
 NCOA’s work on SCSEP is funded at a 90% level by the U.S. Department of Labor and 10% is supported through matching non-federal dollars.